Himself12794/NotEnoughTime/README.md

 The day is the time from 0 until 12000 and the night is from 12000 until 0 (Time resets to 0 at 24000).
 By default, a minecraft unit of time is 6 ticks, and each tick is 0.05 seconds

+I coded this in a couple of hours, so forgive the sloppy quality.